Osiris-Team/Osiris-Team/dev_contract.md

 Upon termination:
     - The Developer shall cease work on all pending tasks, unless otherwise agreed in writing.
+    - The Developer shall promptly deliver to the Client all completed work and any work-in-progress for which the Client has paid or is willing to pay.
     - The Client shall remain responsible for payment of all work completed and properly invoiced prior to the effective date of termination.
 Payment will be made for any completed work as outlined within the Payment section.
     - Any prepaid but unearned fees shall be refunded, and any unpaid fees for completed work shall become immediately due.
     - The provisions related to confidentiality, intellectual property, limitations of liability, and any other terms which by their nature should survive, remain in full force and effect.